jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 <a name = "62-67"></a>
 ##### 3. `(62, 67)`

-- **A:** Check if all of the `Node` values have been ranked.
-At this point, all `Node` values have been ranked.
+- **A:** Check if all of the `PitchSpellingNode` values have been ranked.
+At this point, all `PitchSpellingNode` values have been ranked.
 We are now able to compare.

 - _**B:**_ _(not called)_